luugiathuy/luugiathuy.github.io/_posts/2011-03-12-download-manager-java.md

 layout: post
 title: File Download Manager in Java
 description:
-  A download manager program written in Java which can pause/resume as well as parallel downloads.
+  A download manager program written in Java which can pause/resume as well as parallel download a file.
 categories:
 - Java
 tags: